neema20/SimplyU/README.md

 This helps to prevent Anti-Virus Software from scanning the Archive, and removing it.
 Even though it contains nothing Malicious.**

 ###Release 0.9.1
-* SimpliiU Now has a working Updater (Using a similar method as 3DNUS.)
+* SimpliiU Now has a working Updater (Using a similar method as 3DNUS.
+This allows you to get updates more often, and rather easily.
+For example, you can get Revision Updates: 0.9.1.1 for example.)
 * Fixed some minor bugs
 * Still adding some more options